percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 handshake level and does not change the [@!RFC3264] Offer / Answer messaging.

-## Sending the DTLS EKT\_Key Reliably
+## Sending the DTLS EKTKey Reliably

-The DTLS ekt_key is sent using the retransmissions specified in Section 4.2.4. of DTLS [@!RFC6347].
+The DTLS `EKTKey` message is sent using the retransmissions specified in Section 4.2.4.  of DTLS [@!RFC6347].
+Retransmission is finished with an Ack message or an alert is received.

 # Security Considerations {#sec}